Star-shaped acceptability indexes: Introduction

 One of the properties demanded in these papers is scale invariance, which assures that acceptability does not change with position size.
-However, the size of a financial position can affect the performance due to liquidity risk, i.e., potential losses from difficulty negotiating larger positions.
-This topic is a relevant issue arising in financial market descriptions and their intrinsic dynamics.
-For risk measures theory, positive homogeneity plays this role. \cite{Follmer2002}, and \cite{Frittelli2002} argue against this property, and the consequent sub-additivity assumptions, adopted in the framework of coherent risk measures by introducing the class of convex risk measures.
+However, the size of a financial position can affect its performance.
+This topic is relevant in financial market descriptions and their intrinsic dynamics.
+For risk measures theory, positive homogeneity plays this role. \cite{Follmer2002}, and \cite{Frittelli2002} argue against this property and the consequent sub-additivity assumptions adopted in the framework of coherent risk measures by introducing the class of convex risk measures.
 Further discussion on the relationship between risk measures and liquidity risk is done in \cite{Acerbi2008}, and \cite{Lacker2018}.

 In order to incorporate this feature in the theory of performance measures and acceptability indexes, \cite{Gianin2013} relax the scale invariance property.
-Furthermore, the authors show that there is a representation of acceptability indexes of their framework under convex risk measures.
+Furthermore, the authors represent their framework's acceptability indexes under convex risk measures.
 This kind of convex acceptability family is also considered in \cite{Drapeau2013} and \cite{Frittelli2014}, where the key property for the functional is quasi-concavity.
-Such framework is extended to the conditional dynamic context in \cite{Biagini2014} and \cite{Biagini2014}.
+Such framework is extended to the conditional dynamic context in \cite{Biagini2014}.